 Welcome to this year’s Chron15.

-From administrators who kept the University running during a strange, quiet year to the friendly golden retriever-owner duo that diligently continued to provide students with much-needed smiles, this year’s Chron15 list seeks to highlight the contributions of members of the Duke community who make us all proud to call ourselves Blue Devils.
+From faculty who find innovative ways to help us learn to those who have made the University feel like home for years, this year’s Chron15 list seeks to highlight the contributions of members of the Duke community who make us all proud to call ourselves Blue Devils.

-Nominated by readers of The Chronicle and chosen by a special committee of staff, the members of this year’s Chron15 list are individuals and organizations that have worked tirelessly to improve the University’s academic programs and created flourishing partnerships with Durham residents and organizations.
-They are people who have played their hearts out in athletic competitions, people who made their voices heard around the world in social justice movements and people who make it their mission to make each person they speak to feel loved and appreciated.
+Nominated by readers of The Chronicle and chosen by a special committee of staff, the members of this year’s Chron15 list are individuals and organizations that have worked tirelessly to improve the University’s academic programs.
+They are people who have played and coached their hearts out in athletic competitions.
+They are people who lend a listening ear when you need it most.
+They are people who, simply put, make our campus a better place to live.

 As you read the profiles of these fifteen outstanding people and organizations, we hope that you will take the time to think about not only their achievements and contributions but also those of the many people that didn’t make the list.
-The Chronicle can only name 15 winners, but our readers can thank countless more community members for all they do.
+The Chronicle names 15 winners each year, but our readers can thank countless more community members for all they do.

 Get The Chronicle straight to your inbox